TigersUniverse/Nexport/README.md

 Unlike other networking libraries, where you invoke methods to set data with certain types, Nexport allows you to control your messages with classes.
 Messages are Serialized and Deserialized using [MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp).

-Compression is supported and can be controlled by setting `Msg.UseCompression`, but keep in mind, both the server and client must use the same setting.

 Message Classes are found once when Msg is first invoked (`static Msg()`), but can be scanned again by calling `Msg.RefreshMessageTypes()`

 Below is an example message that can be Serialized and Deserialized